We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 So, what are FBL Franklin half dollars worth?

 Again, all are scarce, and some are quite rare and worth a pretty penny.
+(Here’s the difference between rare and scarce in coin collecting.)

 Here’s a rundown on FBL Franklin half dollar prices for examples graded MS-65 – a typical grade for nice FBL Franklin halves: